The City of Liberty is committed to providing drinking water that maximizes public health and minimizes potential health risks.

 The City of Liberty began using monochloramine in its water disinfection process on Dec.
 1, 2014.

-Has been safely and successfully used by water utilities for more than 90 years; more than 1 in 5 Americans uses drinking water treated with monochloramine
+- Has been safely and successfully used by water utilities for more than 90 years; more than one in five Americans uses drinking water treated with monochloramine.

 Current Water Source

 We have 10,000 water customers, some of whom receive water the City of Liberty buys from the City of Kansas City, Missouri, which already treats drinking water with monochloramine.
 With the conversion from chlorine to monochloramine, all City of Liberty customers and those served by Public Water District #4 will continue to receive high-quality drinking water that meets or exceeds stringent EPA requirements.

 Frequently Asked Questions

 For more information about monochloramine, we encourage you to review the frequently asked questions in the FAQs.